-This is promised separately in part B. On this basis, it is agreed that you cannot make deductions and defer payments in respect of a dispute unless this has been resolved by an agreement or dispute resolution process.
+This is promised separately in part B. On this basis, it is agreed that you cannot make deductions and defer payments regarding a dispute unless this has been resolved by an agreement or dispute resolution process.

 All invoices We send You will be in pounds Sterling unless specified otherwise.
-Deposit is due before work commences.
-All other invoices are subject to 30 day terms unless agreed otherwise.
+The deposit is due before work commences.
+All other invoices are subject to 30-day terms unless agreed otherwise.

-They had decided, for some reason that they could pay me a token sum and there was nothing I could do.
-I had done the work, and the site was earning money. it was absurd.
-It turned into an unnessearcy situation, with us having to take legal action, the client threatening to sue us, (but with literally no grounds to do so), In the end, we did lose some money by cutting our losses and firing them, recouping some but not all of the costs.
+They had decided, for some reason, that they could pay me a token sum, and there was nothing I could do.
+I had done the work, and the site was earning money.
+It was absurd.
+It turned into an unnecessary situation, with us having to take legal action and the client threatening to sue us (but with literally no grounds to do so); in the end, we did lose some money by cutting our losses and firing them, recouping some but not all of the costs.

-A few months later i received an email from their current agency, abd they had done the exact same thing to them too.
+A few months later, I received an email from their current agency, and they had done the exact same thing to them too.
 Value yourself.
 You deserve to get paid!

-Our contract invokes the right for us to cancel the project if payment is witheld, allowing the client to take the work completed to date, but releasing us from the contractual obligation to finish it.
+Our contract invokes the right for us to cancel the project if payment is withheld, allowing the client to take the work completed to date but releasing us from the contractual obligation to finish it.

-I always assumed that everyone who hired me wants a finished product. but I discovered, its just not always the case.
+I always assumed that everyone who hired me wanted a finished product.
+But I discovered it’s just not always the case.

 Late payment or failure to communicate with us may result in the following.
 We may need to stop working on your project and commence working on other scheduled projects.